p4rkerw/qpcr_design/mm10_Dclk1-ex-L.md

 4. Navigate to NCBI primer blast
+Paste the exon 2 sequence into the PCR template box.
+Unlike ensembl transcripts, Exons do not have unique refseq accession numbers .
-Paste the refseq accession NM_001357475.1 into the PCR template box Decrease the PCR product maximum size from 1000 to 150
+Decrease the PCR product maximum size from 1000 to 150

-Exon/intron selection
-> Exon junction span: Primer may not span an exon-exon junction

 Primer pair specificity checking parameters
 Database: Refseq mRNA